alexfurtunato/parsecpy/README.md

 processing the output measures times data to calculate speedups.
 Further, the library can generate a mathematical model of speedup of a parallel application, based on "Particles Swarm Optimization" or "Coupled Simulating Annealing" algorithms to discover the parameters that minimize a "objective function".
-The objective function can be build within a module python passed as argument to library on execution script.
+The objective function can be build with a module python passed as argument to library on execution script.

 ## Features